steam0/pact-guide/README.md

 > As an API is a contract from the provider to any consumer describing how to use services from the provider, a pact is a contract from a given consumer to the provider describing how the consumer uses services from the provider.

 An API is a contract.
-The provider guarantees that if you use the API as described, they will provide responses according to the API-specification. [_The OpenAPI Specificatio_](https://github.com/OAI/OpenAPI-Specification) is a framework for an API provider to exposed it's API as a contract using json or yaml.
-The consumer writes integration tests to confirm that the API works as described for the consumer service.
-However this does not provide any guidelines for the provider to make sure that they don't break the consumer integration.
+The provider guarantees that if you use the API as described, they will provide responses according to the API-specification. [_The OpenAPI Specificatio_](https://github.com/OAI/OpenAPI-Specification) is a framework for an API provider to expose APIs as a contract using json or yaml.

+A consumer will usually write integration tests to confirm that the API works as described for the consumer service.
+However this does not provide any guidelines for the provider to make sure that they don't break the consumer integration while making changes to the API providers codebase.

-Using _Consumer Driven Contracts_ is a way for consumers to write mock integration tests, publish the contract to a broker and let the provider access it.
+_Consumer Driven Contracts_ let consumers to write mock integration tests and create a _consumer contract_ that defines how the consumer is using the API.

-- Illustration of an API as a contract.

-## Pacts
+## Pact

-Pact is a framework for implementing Consumer Driven Contracts in your applications.
-The consumer is able to write a contract to the provider by creating a _Pact_.
+Pact is a framework for implementing Consumer Driven Contracts in an applications.
+The consumer is able to write a contract to the provider by creating a _pact_.
 A pact is an integration test written by the consumer, that the provider will run before building (or deploying) a new version of their application.
+A pact file will contain information about which endpoint is called, request data and what the response from calling this endpoint should be.

+## Publishing pacts

+When a consumer have generated a pact file it should publish this to the providers.
+This can be done by attaching the file as a part of the repository (do not do this), by exposing the file at a url (should not do this) or by publishing it to a shared _broker_.

+A pact broker is a separate application which should be a part of any system implementing pacts.
+The pact broker will be waiting for pact files from any consumer and is indexing them based on which provider they are communicating with.
+When a pact is published to the broker it becomes available to any provider that want to validate them.

+- Illustration of Consumer, pact file , broker, and a provider accessing the pact file from the broker

 ## Why should you apply Consumer Driven Contracts to your system